Tallyb/reusable-components-styleguide/README.md

 ## Directory Structure

-Producer - create a directory structure that is easily consumable Consumer - Ensure you get all parts of the component when consuming it

 ### One component -> One directory

 ✅ _Do_: Put all the component related files in a single directory, including component's code, stylings, tests, documentation, storybook stories, and testing snapshots.
-Sub-components (components that you can only use within the context of another component, such as List and ListItem), can also be included in the same directory.
+If your components is using sub-components, i.e., components that you can only use within the context of the parent component (List and ListItem or a component and its styled component), it make sense to include them in the same directory.
+Component consumer is getting all the components packaged together.

 ```bash
 ├── Button.spec.tsx